 Priscilla, of “Priscilla and Aquila”

-Compared to Damaris or Lydia, Priscilla occupied a relatively modest niche in first-century Roman society.
+Compared to Damaris or Lydia, Priscilla occupied a relatively modest niche in 1st-century Roman society.
 Together with her husband, Aquila, she ran a small business in Corinth making tents.
-In modern terms, Priscilla and Aquila would have been artisans or tradespeople.
-After meeting and working with Paul, this Jewish couple became Christians as well as valued members of the apostle’s missionary team.
+In modern terms, Priscilla and Aquila were artisans or tradespeople.
+They were also a cross-cultural couple; unlike her husband, Priscilla likely wasn’t Jewish but a Roman woman from an upper-class family, judging by her name.
+After meeting and working with Paul, the well-travelled duo became valued members of the apostle’s missionary team.

 Unusual for the time, Priscilla and Aquila are always mentioned together, suggesting they were equal partners in life, business and ministry.
-Even more unusual, Priscilla is almost always named first, indicating that hers was perhaps the higher profile role within the church.
+Even more unusual, Priscilla is almost always named first, indicating hers was perhaps the higher-profile role within the church.

 In Ephesus, the couple met an educated Alexandrian Jew named Apollos, who taught accurately about Jesus, but only up to the work of John the Baptist.
 Priscilla and Aquila then took Apollos aside and explained the Gospel to him more fully.

 It’s hard to imagine this scene as Priscilla standing off to the side while the men chatted.
-Given the description, it’s far more likely that Priscilla took an active role in training Apollos, preparing him to be a powerful advocate for the Gospel in Ephesus, Achaia and beyond.
+Given the description, it’s evident that she took an active role in training Apollos, preparing him to be a powerful advocate for the Gospel in Ephesus, Achaia and beyond.

-As Paul wrote to the churches in Galatia, “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus” (Galatians 3:28).
+In the words of Paul to the churches of Galatia, “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus” (Galatians 3:28).

-Clearly the idea wasn’t that the Gospel flattens humanity into a raceless, genderless, homogenous mass.
-Rather it was to emphasize the colourful mosaic of the Kingdom of God, made up as it is of men and women from every ethnic and social background, all with equal access and standing in Christ.
+The idea wasn’t that the Gospel flattens humanity into a raceless, genderless mass.
+Rather it was to emphasize the colourful mosaic of the Kingdom, made up of men and women from every ethnic and social background, all with equal access and standing in Christ.

-Paul’s associate, Luke, was especially concerned with the women in this wonderful kaleidoscope of the early church.
-Both in his Gospel and in the book of Acts, he took pains to portray them in all their diversity, from lowly maids who answered the door to cultural elites who moved in circles of privilege and power.
+Paul’s friend Luke was especially concerned with the women in this wonderful kaleidoscope of the early church.
+Both in his Gospel and in the book of Acts, he took pains to portray them in all their diversity, from maids who answered the door to cultural elites who moved in circles of privilege and power.
 These were real women of warmth and wit and intellect, who played essential roles in the spread of the Gospel that turned the world upside down.